City Lima, Peru

 - Support the development of training tools and resources.

-- Support the organization of events and community outreach campaigns.
+- Help organize events and community outreach campaigns.

 Essential Academic Qualifications: